theonjs/theon/README.md

 ## Motivation

-I initially wrote this library to mitigate my frustration while writting further programmatic API clients for multiple HTTP layers across multiple JavaScript environments.
+I initially wrote this library to mitigate my frustration while writing further programmatic API clients for multiple HTTP layers across multiple JavaScript environments.

-After dealing with recurrent scenarios, I realized that the process is essentially boilerplate in most cases, this a specific solution can be conceived to simplify the process and provide a more convenient layer to do it better and faster.
+After dealing with recurrent scenarios, I realized that the process is essentially boilerplate in most cases, so an specific solution can be conceived to simplify the process and provide a more convenient layer to do it better and faster.

 In most scenarios, whe you are writting an APIs you have to build an abstract programmatic layer which maps to specific HTTP resources, mostly when dealing with REST oriented HTTP services.
 With `theon` you can decouple those parts and provide a convenient abstraction between the HTTP interface details and programmatic API consumers.